28 April 2012

 1990 ProCards AAA Promos

 Yet again, my saved eBay search caught a Hensley Meulens card I did not even know existed.
-Undocumented by either Beckett or the Standard Catalog of Baseball cards, this promo set was probably issued sometime shortly after the 1990 Triple A All-Star game, but before the issue of the 1990 ProCards AAA set.
+Undocumented by neither Beckett nor the Standard Catalog of Baseball cards, this promo set was probably issued sometime shortly after the 1990 Triple A All-Star game, but before the issue of the 1990 ProCards AAA set.
 In an odd move, ProCards released their big 800 card, pack-issued set after the end of the 1990 season, so the back of the promo likely refers to the fact that the set would include all of the 1990 statistics on the card backs.
-Below is the actual 1990 ProCards AAA card for Meulens:
+Below is the actual 1990 ProCards AAA All-Star card for Meulens:

 13 April 2012